The Relationship Between Blood Thinners and Erectile Dysfunction

 Some 2 million to 3 million Americans need to take blood thinners (anticoagulant medication) each year, according to the National Blood Clot Alliance.
 Your doctor might prescribe them if you are at high risk of developing a blood clot.

-If that's the case, this type of medication aims to reduce your chances of developing a serious condition such as a stroke or heart attack.
+This type of medication typically works to reduce your chances of developing a serious condition such as a stroke or heart attack.
 However, the common term "blood thinner" is misleading, as this class of drugs doesn't actually make your blood thinner.

-Knowing how important blood is to erections, it's fair to wonder if there is a relationship between blood thinners and erectile function—or dysfunction.
+Knowing how important blood is to erections, it's fair to wonder if there is a relationship between blood thinners and erectile function, or erectile dysfunction.

 Blood clots are useful when they work like they're supposed to work.
 For instance, they form when you cut yourself, acting to close and repair the wound.
 Most people have no problems with normal blood clotting, and it's a healthy part of the healing process.